citation-style-language/documentation/specification.rst

 composer
     Composer (e.g. of a musical score)

+compiler
+    Person compiling or selecting material for an item from the works of various persons or bodies (e.g. for an anthology)

 container-author
     Author of the container holding the item (e.g. the book author for a book chapter)

+contributor
+    A minor contributor to the item; typically cited using "with" before the name when listed in a bibliography

+curator
+    Curator of an exhibit or collection (e.g. in a museum)

 director
     Director (e.g. of a film)